tustin2121/James_Somerton_Transcripts/_videos/kCNByQ6WopM.md

 </james>
 <james {% include timecode %}>

-We were in over our heads once we left the East Coast. <mark num=1 fc>But the intention was never *ever* to take the money and run.</mark> I was so insanely excited about getting to make Telos a reality.
+We were in over our heads once we left the East Coast.
+But the intention was never *ever* to take the money and run.
+I was so insanely excited about getting to make Telos a reality.
 I was excited about getting to make a *short* film, let alone a feature.
 It's always been my dream to make movies.
 So Telos meant... and *means*... the world to me.

-<mark num=2 fc>For Nick, it was a very exciting project, but not his passion.</mark> Nick wanted to write novels, he still does.
+<mark num=21 fc>For Nick, it was a very exciting project, but not his passion.</mark> Nick wanted to write novels, he still does.
 Nick looked at this as a good creative outlet that was way more fulfilling than writing video essays.
 I should have stayed where I was, and not gone to Ontario.
 The move uprooted... *everything* that was solid about Telos, and it took a whole year to get it back onto even anything close to stable footing.

 </james>
 <comment {% include commenter for=rebo %}>

-<mark num=1></mark>THEN WHERE'S THE MONEY JAMES?!

-<mark num=2></mark>Also 5th bus toss on Nick, he claims making movies just wasn't Nick's *passion*.
+<mark num=1></mark>5th bus toss on Nick, he claims making movies just wasn't Nick's *passion*.
 Also suggests Nick didn't even want to write videos?
 I mean I guess that explains why Nick claimed they were lazy about research.

-JAMES WHERE IS THE MONEY AND WHY DIDN'T YOU KEEP YOUR BACKERS UPDATED!?
-If you had casting calls, storyboards, script drafts, costume designs and walls of photos, why didn't share any of this?!
-Multiple backers reached out to you and got either radio silence or in the case of the Ace Couple, direct harassment.

 </comment>
 <james {% include timecode %}>